Git Oops - A .gitconfig and alias example

 defaultBranch = main

-And to modify my current branch to be called “main” I will use the git branch -m
+And to modify my current branch to be called “main” I will use the git branch -m command:

 git branch -m main